Michael Spellman (footballer): Club career

 Spellman started his career with the Park View Academy.
-Having scored 19 goals in 23 appearances in all competitions, including 14 in 16 in the Wearside League for Chester-le-Street United, he went on trial with EFL Championship side in March 2022.
+Having scored 19 goals in 23 appearances in all competitions, including 14 in 16 in the Wearside League for Chester-le-Street United, he went on trial with Scottish side Livingston in July 2021.
+However nothing materialised from the trial.

+Sunderland

+He went on trial with EFL Championship side Sunderland in March 2022.
 He spent the second half of the 2021–22 season on a non-contract agreement with Sunderland, signing permanently in June 2022.

 In September 2022, he joined Northern Premier League side Whitby Town on a one-month loan deal.
 After four games in all competitions, in which he scored once, he returned to Sunderland at the end of the loan spell.

+In February 2023, he joined National League North club Blyth Spartans on loan for the remainder of the season.

+Following the conclusion of the 2023–24 season, Spellman was announced to be leaving Sunderland upon the expiration of his contract.

+Newport County

+On 2 July 2024, Spellman joined League Two side Newport County on a two-year contract.
+He made his Newport debut on 28 September 2024 as a second-half substitute in the 2-1 League Two win against Crewe Alexandra.
+Spellman scored his first goal for Newport on 2 October 2024 in the 3-1 League Two win against Salford City.